fdeblasio/pokeemerald-expansion/README.md

     - Learns Gust by level up

 - Crobat:
-    - Learns Gust by level up
+    - Learns Gust and Poison Jab by level up

 - Growlithe/Arcanine (not in game):
     - Learn Temper Flare by level up